 The Deferred Payment Scheme

-If this is even allowed – it may not be if the owner is in care – it will make capital readily available.
+Check whether you can get equity release – it may not be if the owner is in care – it will make capital readily available.
 It also means that you will make extra money if the property price increases.

 Assets into Cash